-Join fellow members to support clean, renewable wind energy for their personal needs.
-As a member of Great River Energy, our members are able to purchase wind produced at these various farms and projects.
-This voluntary program allows members to purchase wind energy in blocks of 100 kilowatt-hours (kWh) each month at a premium rate of $.40 per block.
+Join fellow members and support clean, renewable wind energy.
+To participate in the Wellspring wind energy program, you first must be a member of Kandiyohi Power Cooperative.
+Interested members are able to purchase wind produced at various farms and projects and are asked to make a minimum one-year commitment to buy electricity from the Wellspring renewable wind energy program.
+Members purchase wind energy in blocks of 100 kilowatt-hours (kWh) each month at a premium rate of $.20 per block.
 You can purchase one block or enough to cover your average monthly usage.
-It is a one year commitment, and will continue until we hear from you.
-If you wish to join this program please call the office at 320-796-1155 or 1-800-551-4951.
+If you would like to learn more about the Wellspring wind energy program, please contact us.

 Trimont Area Farm